 Retreat: Meditations from a Monastery

-The Monastery is three-part series which immerses the viewer in the world of the Benedictine monks.
-Peer into this idiosyncratic but incredibly peaceful existence and share the unique experience of li
+This series immerses the viewer in the world of the Benedictine monks.
+Peer into this idiosyncratic but incredibly peaceful existence and share the unique experience of living like a monk.

 Full screener to follow.